What parts of homeowners insurance are tax-deductible?

 Are home insurance premiums tax-deductible?

-However, there are some circumstances that allow you to deduct a portion of your home insurance premium.
+Home insurance premiums are not tax-deductible for an owner-occupied primary residence that does not include a home office or a rental property.
 If you work from home, use part of your home as a business or rent out the house, you should be able to deduct some of your insurance costs.

 “If you are self-employed (e.g. you have your own business or have 1099 income) you may be entitled to a home office deduction if you have dedicated space in your home where you regularly and exclusively conduct your business,” says Logan Allec, a CPA and founder of personal finance site Money Done Right.